JakeD520/Lucian/07_Unplaced_Scenes/Untitled 4.md

 They roll to a halt.
 She gets out, boots crunching gravel.
 Camera follows her slow walk into the wide frame of an **abandoned building**, sun-blasted, ivy creeping up concrete.
-On its wall — a massive, half-faded mural:
+On its wall — a crude mural:

-**L U C I A N**, haloed in red spray paint, leading zealots as they **smash servers, burn data stacks,** faceless figures in VR rigs fleeing in terror.
+**L U C I A N**, haloed in red spray paint, leading zealots as they **smash servers, burn data stacks,** pummel faceless figures in VR rigs fleeing in terror.
 Across the bottom in bold, shaky letters:

 > **“CAN’T HANDLE LIFE?
 WE’LL HELP YOU GET OUT.”**